 - Monthly Search Volume: This is the approximate number of searches that show up each month for that term.

 Subtopic keywords are shorter pieces of content that answer a specific question about the topic covered in your pillar page.
-When you add a new subtopic keyword, you'll see analytics in the Subtopic Keyword sidebar pane for Monthly Search Volume and Topic Similarity, which measures how closely your subtopic relates back to the topic on a scale of 0 - 100%.
+When you add a new subtopic keyword, you'll see analytics in the Subtopic Keyword sidebar panel for Monthly Search Volume.

 You can attach the following types of content to your subtopic keywords: